microsoft/nni/docs/source/nas/exploration_strategy.rst

 One-shot strategy (legacy)
 --------------------------

 .. warning:: The following usages are deprecated and will be removed in future releases.
+If you intend to use them, the references can be found :doc:`here </deprecated/oneshot_legacy>`.

 The usage of one-shot NAS strategy is a little different from multi-trial strategy.
 One-shot strategy is implemented with a special type of objects named *Trainer*.
 Following the common practice of one-shot NAS, *Trainer* trains the super-net and searches for the optimal architecture in a single run.
 For example,